Generalized Linear Model (GLM)

 - Open the Model Detail tab via View Model Details

-- Click the Predict button to open the GLM Prediction tab
+- Click the Make Predictions button to open the GLM Prediction tab

 - Select a dataset for prediction (only datasets with matching predictor column names are available)